loklaan/react-redux-kit/readme.md

 ## Directory Structure

-Here is the quick and easy, about directories you'll likely be using.
+Here is the quick and easy about directories you'll likely be using.

 ```
 .